The following security products and personal safety devices are for home, outdoors, travel, and children.

 • Knives are effective if in hand and if you’re truly willing to use one in self-defense.
 If, instead, you try merely bluffing with it, you may end up having the knife taken away from you.
 Check with the local police before carrying one.

-• Guns are extremely effective – IF in hand and IF you’re truly willing to kill/stop an attacker and not merely try to bluff.
+• Guns are extremely effective – IF in hand and IF you’re truly willing to use one for self-defense.
 Get proper training from certified experts, practice regularly, and obey all laws.
 Check with the local police before carrying one.

-Better than anyone else, you know the tendencies of you and your family toward accidents, depression, and anger – or mature responsibility (after thoroughly training all family members and obeying all laws).
-It’s up to you to trust yourself and your family with a gun, or to take your chances on remaining unarmed in a violent world.
+You must truly know the tendencies of you and your family toward accidents, depression, and anger – or mature responsibility (after thoroughly training all family members and obeying all laws).
+It’s up to you to trust yourself and your family with a gun in your home, or to take your chances on remaining unarmed in a violent world.

-Know that the average 911 emergency response time in the U.S. is NINE minutes - an eternity when your life is at stake.
+Know that the average 911 emergency response time in the U.S. is ELEVEN minutes - an eternity in a crisis.

 If you are considering buying a gun, find sensible guidance in Armed & Female by Paxton Quigley.

 WARNING!
 Check with your local police before carrying pepper spray, a stun gun, taser, kubotan, knife, or firearm.
-And check the laws where you plan to visit.
-Also, all airports, and some public facilities and sports arenas prohibit them.
+Even then, they're prohibited at airports, government buildings, many public facilities and sports arenas.
+Always, beforehand, learn and obey the laws where you plan to visit.

 Choose personal safety devices that are legal where you live and travel.